Skip advert

 The instruments take the form of Peugeot's i-Cockpit system, which is a fully configurable 12.3-inch digital display that can portray several forms of information in full, high-resolution colour.
 It's clear and easy to read, and can be switched to display analogue information if you prefer.
 The navigation mode, meanwhile, shows 3D mapping in its centre section, with speed and other driving information shown at the outer edges.

-The i-Cockpit system is standard across the range, but only Allure Premium and above get a 10-inch central infotainment touchscreen in place of the standard eight-inch system.
+The i-Cockpit system is standard across the range, along with a 10-inch central infotainment touchscreen.
+Previous entry-level models were fitted with a small eight-inch system instead.
 Bluetooth and MP3 compatibility are standard, as are TomTom navigation, DAB radio, MirrorLink, Android Auto and Apple CarPlay smartphone integration.

 Equipment